 Hello, sunshine in a glass!
-This refreshing lemon smoothie is packed with protein, fiber and healthy fat to give you the boost of energy you need to start the day.
+This refreshing lemon smoothie is packed with lemon and creamy Greek yogurt to give you the boost of energy you need to start the day.
 Plus it’s got one of my all-time favorite veggies to sneak into smoothies (it makes it extra thick & creamy without affecting the taste at all)!
 Highly recommend adding this quick & easy recipe to your breakfast rotation asap!

 lemon smoothie in a clear glass with straw and sliced fresh lemons on a marble white background